 In addition, he has been an ESL teacher trainer at McGill University’s Faculty of Education, Concordia University’s TESL Centre, and TELUQ, a distance education university in Montréal.

-He presently teaches at Cégep de Saint-Laurent in Montréal.
-He has been an English language materials writer for over 30 years and co-author of nine ESL textbooks.
+He used to teach at Cégep de Saint-Laurent in Montréal.
+He has been an English language materials writer for over 35 years and co-author of 10 ESL textbooks.

 His biggest success was co-authoring a five-level high school ESL series—the “Take” series —for grades 7 to 11.

-The passion to teach and write—to help learners succeed—is stronger than ever!
+The passion to learn and write—to help learners succeed—is stronger than ever!